BnMcGn/re-com-tailwind/README.md

 ## State of the Project

 re-com-tailwind is in its minimally viable infancy.
 Right now it consists of re-com with the bootstrap dependencies removed.
-Many of the css values have not been converted to tailwind style classes.
-There are still dependencies on other css files.
+Many of the CSS values have not been converted to tailwind style classes.
+There are still dependencies on other CSS files.
 CSS Purity has not been attained.

 If you would like to help out, please see the [issues](https://github.com/BnMcGn/re-com-tailwind/issues) page.

 ### Limitations

-- It's probably a bad idea to use re-com-tailwind and regular re-com components at the same time, because re-com-tailwind tampers with the css structures in re-com.
+- It's probably a bad idea to use re-com-tailwind and regular re-com components at the same time, because re-com-tailwind tampers with the CSS structures in re-com.

 ## Demo